No. 4 Michigan rallies without Hart to pull away at Indiana

-Michigan improved to 6-0 for the second straight season, the first time they’ve achieved that feat since 1976-77.
+Hart’s absence dampened a historic day for the Wolverines (3-0 Big Ten) who improved to 6-0 for the second straight season — something they last did in 1976-77.

-Johnson’s big play came after assistant coach Mike Hart was carted off the field in the first quarter for an undisclosed medical issue.
+But the frightening, first-quarter sideline scene certainly took its toll on Michigan.

-Hart went down unexpectedly after Indiana tied the score at 7.
-Many Wolverines players dropped to one knee while coach Jim Harbaugh and other assistants watched trainers tend to Michigan’s running game coordinator.
+The school’s career rushing leader went down unexpectedly moments after the Hoosiers tied the score at 7, prompting Michigan’s players to clear the bench and spread out across the field.
+Some dropped to one knee as Harbaugh and other staff members watched trainers strap Hart to a backboard before carting him off the field.

-The emotional toll appeared to hurt the defending Big Ten champs, who went into the locker room tied at 10 with the Hoosiers (3-3, 1-2).

-But after hearing Hart talk to the team at halftime, the Wolverines (3-0 Big Ten) promised to win the game for their coach — and they didn’t disappoint.
+Hart flashed the thumbs up sign before leaving Memorial Stadium and heading to a hospital.

 THE TAKEAWAY